-For a country that’s so close to the US, Mexico couldn’t be more different than America.
-Take the freakishly photogenic city of San Miguel De Allende.
-Not to pick favorites, but it’s a total favorite.
-You won’t find cobbled alleyways and a European-look at home, but you’ll find them in Mexico.
+Not to pick favorites, but this photogenic city is a total favorite.
+You won’t find cobbled alleyways and a European-look at home in the US, but you’ll find them in Mexico.
 Apparently, you can just go here instead of Europe to feel like you’re in Spain.
 Shocker, right?

-Headed to Mexico?
-Make sure you're not missing the best spots
+Make sure you're not missing the best spots in Mexico

-Tons of people from America, Canada and Europe vacation here and decide to stay, till forever, and we really can’t blame them.
+Tons of travelers from the States, Canada and Europe vacation here and decide to stay, till forever, and we really can’t blame them.
 And the whole city is 90% walkable, meaning no need to fuss about bus schedules or taxis.
 Still need a little more convincing?
 You asked for it.
 Pretty sure you’ll want to visit San Miguel De Allende after reading all about it:

 Our Favorite Things To Do

 This Pretty Pink Cathedral